Salary Payment Delays and Communication Concerns

 Whatever is happening in your organization is purely wrong on legal as well as humanitarian grounds.
 Your employees have full rights to go to the labor office and complain about the same.
 The situation may get worse if any political party gets involved in this matter along with their union.
 Thus, you need to take care of the situation and pay the dues at the earliest.
 An audit can never be the reason for a delay in payment.

-If your establishment is employing more than 1000 employees, salary should be disbursed on or before the 10th of the succeeding month.
-If you are employing fewer than 1000 employees, salary should be paid on or before the 7th of the month as per the Payment of Wages Act, 1936.
+If your establishment employs more than 1,000 employees, the salary should be disbursed on or before the 10th of the succeeding month.
+If you employ fewer than 1,000 employees, the salary should be paid on or before the 7th of the month, as per the Payment of Wages Act, 1936.
 The excuse of internal/external audit is not legally tenable.
 As the HR manager, you must inform your employer about this without any further delay.
 Furthermore, all your statutory payments will also get delayed, warranting interest, penalty, notices, etc.

 From India, New Delhi